BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Problems:

-- Description start with "The video", "The scene" phrases.
+- Descriptions start with "The video", "The scene" phrases.
 - Multiple camera reference ("at the camera").
-- Description is a bit too long (narrator will to talk too long).
+- Description is a bit too long (narrator will talk too long).

 #### 2. Skipping auxiliary words